 The Security Target [6] and [9] is the basis for this certification.
-It is based on the certified Protection Profile Smartcard IC Platform Protection Profile, Version 1.0, BSI-PP-0002-2001, July 2001 [10].
+It is based on the certified Protection Profile Smartcard IC Platform Protection Profile, Version 1.0, July 2001, BSI-PP-0002-2001 [10].

 The TOE Security Assurance Requirements (SAR) are based entirely on the assurance components defined in Part 3 of the Common Criteria (see part C or [1], Part 3 for details).
-The TOE meets the Assurance Requirements of the Evaluation Assurance Level EAL 4 augmented by ADV IMP.2, ALC DVS.2, AVA MSU.3 and AVA VLA.4.
+The TOE meets the Assurance Requirements of the Evaluation Assurance Level EAL 4 augmented by ADV_IMP.2, ALC_DVS.2, AVA_MSU.3 and AVA_VLA.4.

 The TOE Security Functional Requirements (SFR) relevant for the TOE are outlined in the Security Target [6] and [9], chapter 5.1.
-They are selected from Common Criteria Part 2 and some of them are newly defined.
+They are selected from Common Criteria Part 2 and additional SFR are newly defined in the referenced Protection Profile.
 Thus the TOE is CC Part 2 extended.